Winterizing Winterizing — Do I Need Pool Antifreeze? Complete Winterizing Guide

 1. Complete your blow-out first: Use an air compressor or shop vacuum to remove as much water as possible from all lines

-2. Install winter plugs: Secure all skimmer and return line plugs before adding antifreeze
+2. Install winter plugs: Install skimmer and return line plugs only after adding antifreeze, so the antifreeze can flow into the lines first

 3. Pour antifreeze slowly: Add antifreeze directly into skimmers and return fittings, allowing it to flow into the lines